wazuh/wazuh-documentation/source/_templates/installations/elastic/common/generate_new_kibana_certificates.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

 It is necessary to create new certificates for the new server where Kibana will be installed.
-This process has to be done in the Elasticsearch master node where we created the other certificates.
-Once logged in there, use the following command:
+This process has to be done in the Elasticsearch master node where the other certificates were created.
+Once logged in there, the following command has to be used:

 .. code-block:: console